- Definitive Guide to digital transformation

 More importantly, these objectives must be clearly communicated to people that play a role in the delivery of your digital roadmap.

 Digital business transformation is not about technology.
 The relevant stakeholder(s) must buy into the strategic objectives of the company.
 However, you must accept that in some circumstances this may not be possible.

 For example, call centre operatives will not go above and beyond to define the question trees for a self-service, customer portal unless it is made clear at the very onset that this will not result in their role being made redundant.

 Typically, the common stakeholders required to achieve digital transformation include your company’s leadership team, employees and value chain partners.

 Mapping existing business processes upfront can save you a lot of time and money.
 The temptation of any digital transformation project is to acquire lots of new systems when it is the business processes that flow through them that can impact most on the success of your project.

-Measuring digital transformation success ultimately results in the creation of digital transformation KPIs being set at an operational level.
-It is important that at this stage you do not go KPI crazy and set hundreds of KPIs when only a core selection really matter.
+Measuring digital transformation success metrics ultimately results in the creation of digital transformation KPIs being set at an operational level.
+It is important that at this stage you do not go KPI crazy and set hundreds of key performance indicators when only a core selection really matter.

-The key to setting KPIs is to set a weighting to them in terms of importance.
+The key to setting digital transformation KPIs is to set a weighting to them in terms of importance.
 For example, in the customer service function, which KPI is more important between: